symfony/symfony-docs/cookbook/security/voters_data_permission.rst

 .. index::
    single: Security; Data Permission Voters

-How to implement your own Voter to check user permissions for accessing a given object
+How to implement your own Voter to check User Permissions for accessing a Given Object
 ======================================================================================

 In Symfony2 you can check the permission to access data by the :doc:`ACL module </cookbook/security/acl>`, which is a bit overwhelming for many applications.
-A much easier solution is to work with custom voters voters, which are like simple conditional statements.
-Voters can be also used to check for permission as a part or even the whole
+A much easier solution is to work with custom voters, which are like simple conditional statements.
+Voters can be also be used to check for permission as a part or even the whole
 application: :doc:`"/cookbook/security/voters"`.

 .. tip::

-    It is good to understand the basics about what and how :doc:`authorization </components/security/authorization>` works.
+    It is good to understand the basics about what and how :doc:`authorization </components/security/authorization>` works.                        // correct link in book?

-How Symfony Uses Voters
+How Symfony uses Voters
 -----------------------

 In order to use voters, you have to understand how Symfony works with them.
 In general, all registered custom voters will be called every time you ask Symfony about permissions (ACL).
-In general there are three different approaches on how to handle the feedback from all voters:
+You can use one of three different approaches on how to handle the feedback from all voters: affirmative, consensus and unanimous.
+For more information have a look at :ref:`"components-security-access-decision-manager"`.
-:ref:`"components-security-access-decision-manager"`.

 The Voter Interface